robelix/podelix/README.md

 I've looked at a lot of podcast players - and don't like them all for diffrent reasons - and there is one feature I'm currently missing and none of the existing tools provides: cross-device syncing.

+Recently I had a look to funkwhale after they added rss-support - But it's not the tool for me.
+It has a completely diffrent focus, but maybe I can "steal" some code there.

 Finally I realized that the two hardest parts should be simple with a web-based player:
 * Browsers got pretty good at playing media.